NetSparkleUpdater/NetSparkle/README.md

     - The URL to an HTML or Markdown document describing the update.
     - If the `<description>` tag is present, it will be used instead.
     - **Attributes**:
-        - `sparkle:dsaSignature`, optional: the DSA signature of the document; if present, notes will only be displayed if the DSA signature is valid
+        - `sparkle:dsaSignature`, optional: the DSA signature of the document; NetSparkle does not check this DSA signature for you, but you verify changelog DSA signatures if you like
 - `<pubDate>`
     - The date this update was published
 - `<enclosure>`